Access to Social Studies

 Access to Social Studies is an ideal course for adult learners who are returning to education or would like to broaden their educational experience.
 This programme provides students with both an academic and practical platform to engage in further study and/or enter employment.

-Modules are offered over five days a week.
 Where possible course features include an emphasis on tutorial-style teaching with regular feedback sessions, the opportunity to experience a broad range of subjects and career guidance.
-Students will have the opportunity to attain a Level 5 ‘Certificate in Applied Social Studies’ award.

 QQI Level 5